eProsima/SustainML-Library/README.md

 ### Project Architecture

-The *SustainML Framework* is composed of different Software Modules, each one related to specific task, which are specialized in solving the different parts of the machine learning problem architecture definition, starting from the user’s problem description.
+The *SustainML Framework* is composed of different Software Modules, each one related to a specific task, which are specialized in solving the different parts of the machine learning problem architecture definition, starting from the user’s problem description.
-Each of the modules conforms a Node.
+Each of the modules forms a Node.
 These steps are basically:

 1. Encode the problem and constraints defined by the user